Methodology

 Five stages.
 Each produces a discrete, auditable output.

 The model runs in five sequential stages.
-The transformation at each stage is where the analytical value sits — not in the underlying data, which is available to anyone, but in how it is structured, matched, and scored.
+The input is bilateral trade flow data: reported volumes between specific country pairs across 17 commodity classes, drawn from UN Comtrade 2023 bilateral submissions.
+The transformation at each stage is where the analytical value sits: not in the underlying data, which is publicly available, but in how flows are matched to maritime corridors, scored for dependency, and converted into scenario-driven outputs.

 01